-Introduces a section of one or more definitions that are exported functions or data.
+Introduces a section of one or more export definitions that specify the exported names or ordinals of functions or data.
 Each definition must be on a separate line.

-The EXPORTS keyword can be on the same line as the first definition or on a preceding line.
-The .def file can contain one or more EXPORTS statements.
+The first definition can be on the same line as the EXPORTS keyword or on a subsequent line.
+The .DEF file can contain one or more EXPORTS statements.

-@ordinal lets you specify that a number, and not the function name, will go into the DLL's export table.
-This can help you minimize the size of your DLL.
-The .LIB file will contain the mapping between the ordinal and the function, which allows you to use the function name as you normally would in projects that use the DLL.
+You can use @ordinal to specify that a number, and not the function name, will go into the DLL's export table.
+Many Windows DLLs export ordinals to support legacy code.
+It was common to use ordinals in 16-bit Windows code, because it can help minimize the size of a DLL.
+We don’t recommend exporting functions by ordinal unless your DLL’s clients need it for legacy support.
+Because the .LIB file will contain the mapping between the ordinal and the function, you can use the function name as you normally would in projects that use the DLL.

-The optional NONAME keyword allows you to export by ordinal only and reduce the size of the export table in the resulting DLL.
+By using the optional NONAME keyword, you can export by ordinal only and reduce the size of the export table in the resulting DLL.
 However, if you want to use GetProcAddress on the DLL, you must know the ordinal because the name will not be valid.

-The optional keyword PRIVATE prevents entryname from being placed in the import library generated by LINK.
-It has no effect on the export in the image also generated by LINK.
+The optional keyword PRIVATE prevents entryname from being included in the import library generated by LINK.
+It does not affect the export in the image also generated by LINK.

 The optional keyword DATA specifies that an export is data, not code.
-For example, you could export a data variable as follows:
+This example shows how you could export a data variable named exported_global:

-There are three methods for exporting a definition, listed in recommended order of use:
+There are four ways to export a definition, listed in recommended order:

 The __declspec(dllexport) keyword in the source code